Videosex: 1982–1992

-The group was formed in 1982, but did not have a steady lineup until 1983, when keyboardist Matjaž Kosi, formerly of Martin Krpan, drummer Iztok Turk, formerly of Kuzle and Otroci Socializma (in the latter band he played guitar), and bass guitarist Janez Križaj, formerly of Otroci Socializma, invited keyboardist Nina Sever and vocalist Anja Rupel to join the group.
-Rupel, daughter of schlager singer Sonja Berce, was at the time of Videosex formation a high school student and, beside singing in children's choirs and learning to play flute in a music school, had no previous experience as a performer.
+The group was formed in 1982, but did not have a steady lineup until the spring of 1983, when keyboardist Matjaž Kosi (formerly of Martin Krpan), drummer Iztok Turk (formerly of Kuzle and Otroci Socializma; in the latter band he played guitar), and bass guitarist Janez Križaj (formerly of Otroci Socializma) invited keyboardist Nina Sever and vocalist Anja Rupel to join the group.
+Rupel, daughter of flutist and Ljubljana Academy of Music professor Feđa Rupel and schlager singer Sonja Berce, was at the time of Videosex formation a high school student and, beside singing in children's choirs and learning to play flute in a music school, had no previous experience as a performer.
 The band was named Videosex after the idea of Turk and Dejan Knez of Laibach.
 The name was initially disliked by Rupel, who, fearing her parents reaction, proposed the name Rafael (Raphael).

-The band had their debut performance in Belgrade's Students' Cultural Center, performing on joint concert with Otroci Socializma and Katarina II.
+The band had their debut performance in Belgrade's Students' Cultural Center, performing on joint concert with punk rock band Otroci Socializma and post-punk band Katarina II.
 Their first performance in a larger venue was in September 1983 on the Novi rock (New Rock) festival in Ljubljana's Križanke.
 The band soon gained a loyal fanbase with their synth-pop sound.
 At the end of 1983, they published their debut release, the 7-inch single with the songs "Moja mama" ("My Mom") and "Kako bih volio da si tu" ("How I Wish You Were Here"), the latter featuring Turk on vocals.

 In March 1984, the band released their first album, Videosex '84, through ZKP RTLJ.
-The album brought the group's first hit, "Detektivska priča" ("Detective Story"), a synthpop track with lyrics about detectives searching for a female serial killer.
-Beside the mentioned song, the album featured the songs "Ana", "Neonska reklama" ("Neon Sign"), the songs previously released on the 7-inch single and several instrumental tracks.
+The album brought the group's first hit, "Detektivska priča" ("Detective Story"), a synth-pop track with lyrics about detectives searching for a female serial killer.
+Beside the mentioned song, the album featured the songs "Ana", "Neonska reklama" ("Neon Sign"), the songs previously released on the 7-inch single, and several instrumental tracks.
 The album brought nationwide media attention to the band, with part of the press describing Anja Rupel as a sex symbol.
 After the album release, Matjaž Kosi left the group and formed the pop band Moulin Rouge.
 The band continued with one keyboardist only, appearing on the YU Rock Moment festival in Zagreb.
 In the autumn of 1984, they appeared on the MESAM festival and were the opening band on Parni Valjak tour.